Over My Head (Fleetwood Mac song)

-"Over My Head" is a soft rock song performed by British-American rock band Fleetwood Mac.
-The song was written by group keyboardist and vocalist Christine McVie.
+"Over My Head" is a song recorded by British-American rock band Fleetwood Mac for their self-titled 1975 album.
+The song was written by keyboardist and vocalist Christine McVie.
 "Over My Head" was the band's first single to reach the Billboard Hot 100 since "Oh Well", ending a six-year dry spell on the American charts.

-Background
+Composition

-Christine McVie composed the song using a portable Hohner electric piano in a small apartment in Malibu, California, where she and then-husband John McVie (Fleetwood Mac's bassist) resided after completing a concert tour to promote Heroes Are Hard to Find, the previous album.
+Christine McVie composed the song using a portable Hohner electric piano in a small apartment in Malibu, California.
+McVie had moved into the apartment with her then-husband John McVie (Fleetwood Mac's bassist) after the completion of the band's concert tour promoting Heroes Are Hard to Find, which was the album that preceded the band's 1975 self-titled release.

-The lyrics were inspired by her relationship with bandmate Lindsey Buckingham.
-“I think that was based on a sort of fantasy about Lindsey, really.
-I think that was a sort of an ode to the gorgeous Lindsey at the time.”
+Christine McVie said that the lyrics were inspired by her relationship with bandmate Lindsey Buckingham.
+"I think that was based on a sort of fantasy about Lindsey, really.
+I think that was a sort of an ode to the gorgeous Lindsey at the time."

+Recording

 The original rhythm track consisted of just vocals, drums and a Dobro.
-Other instruments were added later to embellish the song, including McVie's Vox Continental organ.
-In a 1975 review, Billboard described McVie's vocal performance as "a completely distinctive voice, with a sexy huskiness that is unique in pop today."
+Other instruments were added later to embellish the song, including McVie's Vox Continental organ and an electric guitar.
+McVie said that the addition of these instruments helped to culminate "a really pleasant atmosphere".
+Buckingham used open D tuning on the studio version and also played a Fender Stratocaster with the same tuning for some early live performances.
+Rick Turner installed a Statocaster into the guitar, which boosted the signal of the instrument by several decibels.
+Buckingham also played some guitar harmonics during certain portions of the song.

+Different band members have provided varying accounts on when "Over My Head" was recorded.
+Buckingham said that they rehearsed the song on the first day of recording sessions while Christine McVie said that it was "the last track we kept."
+In a 2025 interview with the Library of Congress, Buckingham said that he was also responsible for reworking the song's bridge.